domstolene/da-otel-agent/README.md

   -d '{"serviceName":"da-otel-agent-service", "sampler":"always_on"}'
 ```

-The `DynamicSamplerProvicder` in the _OpenTelemetry Configuration Service_ will now respond with the following log message:
+The `DynamicSamplerProvider` in the _OpenTelemetry Configuration Service_ will now respond with the following log message:

 ```
 Changing sampler to AlwaysOnSampler